 - Third-party sick pay

-For example, if you entered Box 12 code D to show the employee’s retirement contributions, you must also check the ‘Retirement plan’ box.
+For example, if you entered Box 12 code D to show the employee’s retirement contributions, also check the ‘Retirement plan’ box.

 Box 14: Other

-Report information in Box 14 that you didn’t report anywhere else, including vehicle leases payments, state disability insurance taxes withheld, and health insurance premiums deducted.
+Report amounts and descriptions in Box 14 such as vehicle lease payments, state disability insurance taxes withheld, and health insurance premiums deducted.

 Box 15: State | Employer’s state ID number

-Like Box B, Box 15 identifies your business’s employer ID number with your state.
-Mark your state using the two-letter abbreviation (e.g., OH).
+Like Box B, Box 15 identifies your business’s employer ID number.
+But, Box 15 is state-specific.
+Mark your state using the two-letter abbreviation.
 Then, include your state EIN.

 Some states do not require reporting.
 Leave Box 15 blank if you have no reporting requirement with your state.